 Disability discrimination: Employee guide

 Disability discrimination could come in various forms.
-Here is a guide on key points.
+Here is a guide on key things you need to be aware of.

 In order to claim disability discrimination it’s necessary to show that the person (or in some cases someone else) has or had a “disability”.
 Some conditions are specifically deemed to be disabilities (for example blindness/sight impairment, severe disfigurements, cancer, multiple sclerosis and HIV infection).
 Some conditions are expressly stated not to be disabilities (for example addiction to alcohol or nicotine, voyeurism and body piercings and tattoos).